Current Dazzle Africa Students

 2013 – Present

 Maureen has a heart as big as her smile.
-She attends Chiwalatala elementary school in Mfuwe, Zambia.
+She is playing soccer for her school team and becoming more confident every year.
+She attends Mfuwe Day Secondary school in Mfuwe, Zambia.
 Maureen’s parents are subsistence farmers of maize and vegetables.
 Thank you to Bill M. for sponsoring Maureen’s education since 2013.
-She’s growing up beautifully!
+She’s growing up beautifully and could not have done it without you!

 Simon & Maston Banda